Clean freaks rejoice, zero waste soap is one of the easiest zero waste swaps you can make.

 KindLather started because of a fear so many of us know too well: public restrooms.

-Founder Stacy always hated public restroom soap dispensers, so she started experimenting with easily portable travel toiletries to bring conveniently eco-friendly soap absolutely anywhere.
+Founder Stacy always hated public restroom soap dispensers, so she started experimenting with easily portable travel toiletries to bring conveniently eco dish soap absolutely anywhere.

 Thus, the Soap Paper was born.